ceph/ceph/doc/install/manual-deployment.rst

 - **Unique Identifier:** The ``fsid`` is a unique identifier for the cluster, and stands for File System ID from the days when the Ceph Storage Cluster was principally for the Ceph Filesystem.
-Ceph now supports native interfaces, block device, and object storage gateway interfaces too, so ``fsid`` is a bit of a misnomer.
+Ceph now supports native interfaces, block devices, and object storage gateway interfaces too, so ``fsid`` is a bit of a misnomer.

-- **Cluster Name:** All Ceph clusters have a name, but the default name is ``ceph``.
-Setting the cluster name to something other than ``ceph`` is especially useful when you are working with multiple clusters and you need to clearly understand which cluster your are working with.
-For example, when you run multiple clusters on the same hardware, or if you are running Ceph in federated architectures, the cluster name defines which cluster you are using (e.g., ``us-west``, ``us-east``).
+- **Cluster Name:** Ceph clusters have a cluster name, which is a simple string without spaces.
+The the default cluster name is ``ceph``, but you may specify a different cluster name.
+Overriding the default cluster name is especially useful when you are working with multiple clusters and you need to clearly understand which cluster your are working with.

+  For example, when you run multiple clusters in a `federated architecture`_, the cluster name (e.g., ``us-west``, ``us-east``) identifies the cluster for the current session. **Note:** To identify the cluster name on the command line interface, specify the a Ceph configuration file with the cluster name (e.g., ``ceph.conf``, ``us-west.conf``, ``us-east.conf``, etc.).

 - **Monitor Name:** Each monitor instance within a cluster has a unique name.
   In common practice, the Ceph Monitor name is the host name (we recommend one Ceph Monitor per host, and no commingling of Ceph OSD Daemons with Ceph Monitors).

-- **Cluster Map:** Bootstrapping the initial monitor(s) requires you to generate a cluster map.
-The cluster map requires the ``fsid``, the cluster name (or uses the default), and at least one host name and its IP address.
+- **Monitor Map:** Bootstrapping the initial monitor(s) requires you to generate a monitor map.
+The monitor map requires the ``fsid``, the cluster name (or uses the default), and at least one host name and its IP address.

 - **Monitor Keyring**: Monitors communicate with each other via a